 9.1: The TAC MUST only be generated by the Registrar of Record upon request by the RNH or their designated representative.

-9.2: When the Registrar of Record sets the TAC at the Registry, the Registry MUST store the TAC securely, at least according to the minimum standard set forth in RFC 9154.
+9.2: When the Registrar of Record sets the TAC at the Registry, the Registry MUST store the TAC securely, at least according to the minimum standard set forth in RFC 9154 (or its successors).

 Implementation Guidance for Recommendation 9.2: RFC 9154 recommends using a strong one-way cryptographic hash with at least a 256-bit hash function, such as SHA-256 [FIPS-180-4], and with a per-authorization information random salt with at least 128 bits.